Abel Super 7/8 Fly Reel Review

 Rounding out the classic reels in our shootout is the Abel Super 7/8.
 These reels haven’t changed much over the years, and that’s either a good thing or a bad thing, depending on your perspective.
 Generally, we fall on the side of innovation, but let’s see if the tweaks that have been made to the Super series are enough to keep it competitive.

 6.8 ounces.
 Actually quite light!

-We’ve seen this time and time again from the Super series.
-Cork drags that aren’t soaked in lubricatant are just WAY too sticky.
+We’ve seen this time and time again from the Super Series.
+Cork drags that aren’t soaked in lubricant are just WAY too sticky.
 I don’t care how many world records this reel has to its name, this is a really big issue and it’s why you pay the big bucks for the SDS.
 The Abel maxes out at 6.5lbs of drag, but this quickly drops off and you can only really use about 2.5lbs.
 At the halfway mark, it’s got a mere .5lb and you’ll only see .06lbs on the bottom end.

-One thing that’s worth noting is that the Super series doesn’t have any stop on the bottom end (the spool is removed by continuing to unscrew the drag), so we estimate that it has about 3 turns.
+One thing that’s worth noting is that the Super Series doesn’t have any stop on the bottom end (the spool is removed by continuing to unscrew the drag), so we estimate that it has about 3 turns.

 The incoming retrieve on the Super is fantastic.
 It’s as nice as anything else out there.
 The outgoing, though, is more muted than we’d like.

 Like the Islander and the SDS, the Super is another reel that is just too small in a 7/8 size.
 I get that it’s trying to stay true to the classic sizes, but it just doesn’t hold enough line, or pick it up fast enough.
 On the plus side, it is quite narrow.